 The Council issues a joint badge which allows drivers to drive both hackney carriages and private hire vehicles.
-The badge is valid for one year.
+The badge is valid for three years unless the Council decides it appropriate in the circumstances of the case that the licence should be for a lesser period.

 All hackney carriage and private hire drivers shall comply in all respects with the requirements of this policy.
-This is in addition to the requirements of road traffic regulations and legislation relating to motor vehicles, including Council bye laws.
+This is in addition to the requirements of road traffic regulations and legislation relating to motor vehicles, including Council by laws.